extra-p/extrap-gpr/README.md

-# extrap-gpr
+# Cost-Effective Empirical Performance Modeling with Extra-P using Gaussian Process Regression (GPR)

-Evaluation code for the GPR journal paper.
+Evaluation code for the paper "Cost-Effective Empirical Performance Modeling".
 Contains the code to do a synthetic and case study analysis for different parameter-value selection strategies to study Extra-P's accuracy, predictive power, budget usage/modeling cost, and number of used measurement points.

+## Quick Setup using the Dockerfile

+For a quick setup of the evaluation environment we provide a Dockerfile that can be used to build an image that has all dependencies installed to run the evaluations scripts.
+The Dockerfile also downloads the required performance measurement dataset automatically.

+Build the docker: ``.
+Create an image: ``.
+Run the docker container: ``.
+Sample evaluation script usage sinde docker container: ``.

 ## Run the evaluation tool for the case studies

+### Performance measurement dataset

+To run and reproduce the results for each benchmark, one first needs to obtain the performance measurements that were conducted by us for the evaluation.
+The performance measurement datasets can be found and downloaded at: [Datasets](https://zenodo.org/records/10085298?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImJlZTI0ZGJhLTExZTktNDFhMi04ZGNjLTBjOTcxOTFiZGRkYSIsImRhdGEiOnt9LCJyYW5kb20iOiI2OWFkMjQyNmVmZGQwMmE2OWYwY2E5YmFlOWQ0OTAyMyJ9.43J0zSoKDZTC6aOI8xLqNP2fIf-AFV4DNvW3AvpW2aHLbz8Rjeq-bvVst2y7WCJY1hcJMkB8wDtB-92hhZh8zA).
+There is one .tar.gz file for each benchmark.
+Download and then unpack them.

-For all case studies, besides RELEARN, the path to the data needs to be changed.
-The data can be found at: [Link](#).
+Using the following commands and provided scripts one can reproduce the results shown in the paper.
+For all case studies, besides RELEARN, the path to the data needs to be changed, depending on to which directory you unpacked/downloaded the datasets.

 ### RELEARN: